Tetsu kuro-urushinuri kiritsuke-kozane takuboku-ito odoshi gomai-dō gusoku.

-Kabuto: Mumei (unsigned): Saotome school with Maru ni Igeta family crest
+Kabuto: Mumei (unsigned): Saotome ha, with Maru ni Igeta family crest.

 Period: Mid Edo